rebeccaebarnes/sql_analysis/README.md

     5. Saves results and summary as specified.

 - **Function: compare_tables**
+    1. Auto-detects the type of test to be run.
-    1. Utilizes methods of SQLUnitTest to complete a full comparison of table values.
+    2. Utilizes methods of SQLUnitTest to complete a full comparison of table values.

 - **Function: sql_query**
     1. Conducts basic database queries